Colin Cramphorn: Affiliations

 Cramphorn was a Fellow of the RSA and of the Chartered Management Institute, a member of the Institute of Business Ethics and the Centre for Crime and Justice Studies (formerly the Institute for the Study and Treatment of Delinquency), and an Associate of St George's House, Windsor.

 He was also a patron of the Royal Manchester Children's Hospital Research Equipment Fund, a member of the Council of the Order of St John South and West Yorkshire, and a Vice-President of the Yorkshire Society.

 In his early days, whilst in Surrey Police, Colin was a committed volunteer at the Guildford Sea Cadets, guiding their Marine Cadet Detachment to become one of the top in the Area.
 He quickly rose through the ranks becoming a Captain (SCC) RMR, later becoming a volunteer Headquarters Staff Officer for the Sea Cadets nationally.

 Honours

 In the 2004 New Year Honours, Cramphorn was awarded the Queen's Police Medal.
-In January 2006 he was appointed to serve as a Deputy Lieutenant for West Yorkshire.
-In the 2007 New Year Honours Cramphorn was awarded the CBE posthumously; he had accepted the nomination before his death from prostate cancer, and the award was retroactively dated 28 November 2006.
+In January 2006, he was appointed to serve as a Deputy Lieutenant for West Yorkshire.
+In the 2007 New Year Honours, Cramphorn was appointed Commander of the Order of the British Empire posthumously; he had accepted the nomination before his death from prostate cancer, and the appointment was retroactively dated 28 November 2006.